axisgroup/design-process/4-Converge/README.md

 # Converge: Choose the right path

-During Converge our goal is to take all of the possibilities that we have exposed over the past two phases and hone in on a single version of the prototype that we will build in the next phase.
+During Converge our goal is to take all of the ideas/concepts that were generated in the diverge phase and hone in on specific concepts that will be incorporated in the prototype that we will build in the next phase.

 Throughout Converge, the team should be thinking about the bigger assumptions that are the most important to test.